In this tutorial, we will provide you with the process of how to upgrade an Elastigroup cluster created by KOPS to an Ocean cluster.

 This step is taking into account that you have created your K8s with Spotinst’s official provider version of KOPS.

-Please browse to the Spotinst scripts location and modify the environmental variables in the 00-env.sh file
+Please browse to the location of the Spotinst script and modify the environmental variables in the 00-env.sh file

 Step 2: Upgrade the current Elastigroup to Ocean from Spotinst UI